rideau-info.com

 Friends of the Rideau - a volunteer non-profit organization supporting the natural and cultural heritage of the Rideau.
 Of particular interest are their brochures and guides page, their Information Links page, their Stop Wash page and their Be Rideau Loon Aware page.

-Centre for Sustainable Watersheds - located in Portland this is a non-government, non-profit organization that works to help community groups become more effective in protecting their water resources.
+Watersheds Canada - located in Perth this is a non-government, non-profit organization that works to help community groups become more effective in protecting their water resources.

 Conservation Authorities - these government agencies are responsible for administrating the many conservation regulations and initiatives as well as operating the various natural conservation areas along the Rideau.
 In the southern Rideau the organization is the Cataraqui Region Conservation Authority and in the northern Rideau it is the Rideau Valley Conservation Authority